StamatisDeli/Neighborhood-map/README.md

 - You can type in the input field and filter the beaches alphabetically (Try not to laugh with the weird Greek names).
 - If you are on a mobile or tablet screen, the list is automatically hidden, and you can open it by clicking on the SHOW button (and close it from the same button).

-# How ro run the app
+# How to run the app

     1. Download this repo
     2. Run: npm install in working directory